DPAteam/Kyrgyz-Republic-Developing-and-Piloting-of-New-Audit-Methodology-for-Electronic-Public-Tenders/README.md

 -	Develop a localised version of the model methodology for the KR CA public procurement audit.;
 -	Deployment of an OCDS-based set of analytical online tools for auditors to enable an analysis of public procurement data for audit purposes and to pilot the methodology.

+Other requirements include: the extraction and then transformation of data **from the existing digital procurement platforms**.
+Other open government data sources can support more precise analysis.
+A similar project can be implemented in other jurisdictions building on a wide range (in terms of quality and types of data) of digital procurement platforms and open government data sources.
+In addition, to ensure that the **set of risk indicator is targeting the significant risks in public procurement**, clear risk management frameworks, strategies and implementation plans according to relevant international standards should be in place.

 ## Technological solution and implementation

 ## Results and future expectations